-What the destruction of Ukraine’s Kakhova dam means for local residents
+What the destruction of Ukraine's Kakhova dam means for local residents

 The Ukrainian government says that more than 40,000 people along the Dnipro are at risk of flooding.
 Both the Russian and Ukrainian governments have ordered evacuations.

-“Footage from Kherson showed rooftops floating down the river and other homes half submerged, and flood waters are expected to peak by Wednesday,” Yahoo News reported.
+“Footage from Kherson showed rooftops floating down the river and other homes half submerged, and floodwaters are expected to peak by Wednesday,” Yahoo News reported.

 “Ukrainian officials said evacuations were underway,” USA Today reported.
-“The Russia-installed mayor of Nova Kakhovka, a city of 45,000, said his town was underwater, state media reported.”
+“The Russia-installed mayor of Nova Kakhovka, a city of about 45,000, said his town was underwater, state media reported.”

 "Residents are sitting on the roofs of their homes waiting to be rescued,” Ukrainian Foreign Minister Dmytro Kuleba said on Telegram.

-The water levels are expected to peak Wednesday morning.
+Water levels are expected to peak Wednesday morning.

 Threats to human health

 Aside from the risk of drowning, flooding creates a range of health hazards.
-Because flood waters pick up debris from the buildings they invade, “floodwaters contain many things that may harm health,” the Centers for Disease Control and Prevention (CDC) warns.
+Because floodwaters pick up debris from the buildings they invade, they “contain many things that may harm health,” the Centers for Disease Control and Prevention (CDC) warns.

 Those include downed power lines, human and animal waste, dangerous chemicals from industrial facilities, and sharp or heavy objects.
 Contact with any of these may result in wounds, skin rashes, gastrointestinal illness and tetanus.